 Required Online Title IX Training for Graduate Students - Complete by January 31

-*Benefits-eligible University employees who are also enrolled as graduate students must also complete this training.
+*Benefits-eligible University employees who are also enrolled as graduate students this Academic Year must also complete this training.

 This training is especially important for graduate students with employee-like roles, for example Teaching Assistants, Graduate Assistants, and Research Assistants, as it explains your Mandatory Reporting obligations.

-IF YOU HAVE NOT ALREADY, please follow the steps below to complete the required training by Sunday, January 31, 2021.
-The training should take approximately 30 minutes to complete and includes an interactive quiz.
+IF YOU HAVE NOT ALREADY, please follow the steps below to complete the required training by Monday, January 31, 2022.
+The training should take approximately 20-30 minutes to complete followed by a required seven-question test.

-- Log into your Drexel Learn/Blackboard Learn via Drexel Connect with your Drexel single sign-on (SSO) credentials (abc123).
+- Log into your Blackboard / Drexel Learn via Drexel Connect with your Drexel single sign-on (SSO) credentials (abc123).

 - After you complete the video module, return to the course shell and click on “Drexel U Got This!
 Grad Student Training Test”.
 Click “Begin” to start.
-You will be asked to complete a series of seven (7) quiz questions.
+You will be asked to complete a series of seven (7) test questions.
 You must answer at least six (6) out of the seven (7) questions correct to “pass” and complete the training.
 A completion message will appear above the training once complete.
-If you do not get at least six (6) out of seven (7) questions correct, you will need to complete the module again until you successfully "pass” it.
+If you do not get at least six (6) out of seven (7) questions correct, you will need to complete the test again until you successfully "pass” it.
 Students must “pass” to be in compliance with the University’s policies for the academic year.

 If you have any questions about the training content or why you’re required to do the training, please contact OED at OEDtraining@drexel.edu.
 More information and resources, including policies and how to report, can be found on OED’s website at http://drexel.edu/oed.